Nevuqe/nqc/contrib/llvm-project/lld/docs/index.rst

 - July 2016: Started working on improving the linker script support.

-- December 2016: Succeeded to build the entire FreeBSD base system including the kernel.
+- December 2016: Succeeded to build the entire NQC base system including the kernel.
 We had widen the performance gap against the GNU linkers.